Breaking the Assistant Mold: Modeling Behavioral Variation in LLM Based Procedural Character Generation: A Tale of Two Biases in PCG

 \textbf{Moral Bias.} Fig.~\ref{fig:moral_gpt4} shows that prior methods such as \worldweaver{} and \personahub{} overwhelmingly default to agreement when judging normative statements.
 Characters consistently adopt positive, prosocial stances, yielding homogenized populations rather than a spectrum of moral positions.

-\textbf{Reaction Bias.} As shown in Fig.~\ref{fig:reaction_gpt4}, \worldweaver{} and \personahub{} characters almost invariably comply with conversational prompts, directly answering questions rather than refusing, deflecting, or resisting.
-This collapse into uniform compliance prevents the range of evasive or resistant reactions characteristic of natural dialogue.
+\textbf{Reaction Bias.} As shown in Fig.~\ref{fig:reaction_gpt4}, \worldweaver{} and \personahub{} characters overwhelmingly comply with conversational prompts, directly answering questions.
+This collapse into near-uniform compliance prevents the range of evasive or resistant reactions characteristic of natural dialogue.

-\textbf{Discussion.} These results show how alignment-driven objectives—maximum likelihood estimation, which favors high-probability continuations, and assistant fine-tuning \cite{ouyang2022training}, which rewards helpfulness—collapse behavioral diversity.
+\textbf{Discussion.} These results show how alignment-driven objectives, namely maximum likelihood estimation, which favors high-probability continuations, and assistant fine-tuning \cite{ouyang2022training}, which rewards helpfulness, collapse behavioral diversity.
 Characters thus inherit a \emph{moral bias} toward universal agreement and a \emph{reaction bias} toward always answering, reinforcing predictable, assistant-like voices.
 In Sec.~\ref{sec:personaweaver}, we introduce \methodname{}, designed to probe and mitigate these biases.